 But this rebound risks causing a further delay in the application of the measures, while the examination of the whole of the text had already been postponed for a week at the beginning of January.
 But the government is still hoping for the text to come into force next week.

 In front of the fire of the right-wing senators, this Wednesday, Élisabeth Borne found herself alone to defend the measure of financial sanctions.
-Very hard debates during which the Minister of Labor found no support, even in the ranks of left-wing senators who are concerned about employees.
+Very hard debates during which the Minister of Labor found no support, even in the ranks of left-wing senators who are concerned regarding employees.
 “It is not a question of interfering in the organization of companies but of sanctioning the behavior of those who deliberately refuse to take preventive measures”, she had tried to convince, without success, the Senate having suppressed the government amendment introducing fines.

 Little change since mid-December

 This Thursday morning, a few hours before the CMP, Laurent Berger (CFDT) flew to his aid.
 “A certain number of employers do not play the game” on teleworking, it is necessary that “the sanctions apply”, claimed on France Info the secretary general of the CFDT.
-Since January 3, teleworking has become the rule again at least three days a week for positions that lend themselves easily to it.
+Since January 3, teleworking has become the rule once more at least three days a week for positions that lend themselves easily to it.
 An “obligation” set by Prime Minister Jean Castex in order to limit the circulation of the Delta and Omicron variants.

 Except that many employers have remained deaf to his call despite the surge in contamination.
 A Harris Interactive poll commissioned by the Ministry of Labor shows that since this date (between January 3 and 9) the use of telework has hardly changed compared to mid-December.
 The effort was confined to the only employers who had already taken the lead before the holidays, allowing more days of telework (the number of days fell from 3 to 3.3 between mid-December and the week of January 3) .